jpohjolainen/atom-gpg/README.md

 Optionally you can also use context menu with right mouse button and select either _GPG Encrypt_ or _GPG Decrypt_.
 Same options can be found under menu __Packages__ -> __GPG__.

-You can encrypt and decrypt multiple selections simultaniously.
+You can encrypt and decrypt multiple selections.

 ### Recipients

 You need to specify recipients to encryption.
-You can either specify them on Settings `Gpg recipients` or have `gpg.recipients` file in the same directory or in root of Git repo.
+You can either specify them in Settings `Gpg recipients` or have `gpg.recipients` (name of the file can be changed in the settings) file in the same directory or in root of Git repo.
 User IDs in the file will be appended to recipients define in the Settings.